Stediter/spond_use_case/README.md

 ## Possible improvements and limitation due to time costraint

+- Creation of sample gold layer
-- DBX for data quality applied programmatica
+- DBX for data quality applied in a systematic way
-- Dedicated geographical library installed to avoid API call (struggled 30 minutes with mesa package, apparently is bugged at the moment, desisted, run a few test with a API tool to give an example)
+- Dedicated geographical library installed to avoid API call (struggled 30 minutes with mesa package, apparently is bugged at the moment, desisted as it had alreafy taken too much time ).
+In the current code I just harcode Oslo and Norway as county/country, there is the option to change a parameter in the fucntion calling in order to use a geo API to extract full info from latitude and longitude.
+If run using the API call with the full dataframe it will fail due to timeout issues, that is not the approach I would use in production.
-- Full unit testing
+- Full unit testing (just given a sample to show the framework)
 - Adding integration testing after the full refresh has run
+- Improving workflow definition with libraries, parameters, notifications
-- Lakehouse federation for PostGre SQL
+- Lakehouse federation for PostGre SQL ingestion/sync
-- DAB files for actual deploy between enviroments
+- DAB files for actual deployment between environments
-- User of service principal in the pipeline
+- User of service principal in the devops pipeline
 - Test DLT (would really like this one, it is super good for performance, data quality and moneywise)